system76/docs/_articles/desktop-quickstart.md

 ### Connect Keyboard and Mouse

-Keyboards can connect via USB ports or wirelessly.
+Keyboards and mice can connect via USB ports or wirelessly.
+Bluetooth devices can only be paired and used after new user setup.
 If your keyboard/mouse connects wirelessly, you should have a small USB device, called a receiver, that connects to the desktop and communicates with your keyboard and mouse via radio frequency.
 This should be included when you purchase a wireless keyboard or mouse.
-You can connect to the front USB ports or the back, depending on where your cords will extend/fit.

 ### Connect Power Supply